bensutherland/ms_cgig_chr8_vibrio/20_docs/README_impute.md

 bcftools merge 11_impute_combine/parent_wgrs_and_panel.bcf 11_impute_combine/offspring_panel_roslin_rehead_common_w_parents.vcf.gz -Ob -o 11_impute_combine/all_inds_wgrs_and_panel.bcf

 bcftools index 11_impute_combine/all_inds_wgrs_and_panel.bcf

+# Copy the all-data file into the imputation folder, and index
+cp -l 11_impute_combine/all_inds_wgrs_and_panel.bcf* 12_impute_impute/
 ```

 ### 06. Imputate ###
-Create a reduced dataset for testing:
+Optional: create a reduced dataset for testing:
 ```
-# Copy the all-data file into the imputation folder, and index
-cp -l 11_impute_combine/all_inds_wgrs_and_panel.bcf* 12_impute_impute/

 # Subset only a single chr for testing
 bcftools view 11_impute_combine/all_inds_wgrs_and_panel.bcf --regions NC_047567.1 -Ob -o 12_impute_impute/all_inds_wgrs_and_panel_NC_047567_1.bcf